thvu02/BigBrother/PRESENTATION.md

 A: Even without explicit QI, behavioral data (ad interests) can reveal demographics.
 Need formal privacy guarantees.

 **Q: How good is the utility preservation?**
-A: Adaptive Budget DP maintains 85-95% utility (excellent).
-DP-SGD utility varies but is calculated properly now.
-Multi-Layer maintains 75-85% (good to excellent).
-Always validate for your specific use case.
+A: All data protection methods maintain 80%+ utility (excellent): Original Laplace 87.92%, Adaptive Budget 85.10%, Multi-Layer 83.00%.
+This means protected datasets remain highly usable for downstream tasks.

+**Q: What about DP-SGD?
+Why include it if it's so different?**
+A: DP-SGD addresses a different but equally important scenario - publishing ML models (not data).
+When Google trains autocomplete or hospitals deploy disease predictors, DP-SGD protects against membership inference attacks.
+Both data publishing and model publishing need privacy solutions.

+**Q: Why would an attacker use DP-SGD?**
+A: They wouldn't!
+This was a key insight from our analysis.
+DP-SGD is a DEFENSE for model publishers, not an attack method.
+What we measure is the utility cost of training with DP (minimal: 0-2%), not attack success.

+**Q: Why does DP-SGD sometimes improve accuracy?**
+A: Early stopping (epoch 3) and gradient noise act as regularization, preventing overfitting.
+This is a known benefit of DP machine learning - privacy mechanisms can inadvertently improve generalization.

 **Q: What about blockchain/encryption?**
 A: Encryption protects data in transit/storage.
 DP protects against inference from query results.
-Different threat models.
+Different threat models, both important.

 **Q: Can adversaries defeat DP?**
 A: With properly implemented DP, adversaries face mathematical limits.
 But implementation bugs, composition errors, or auxiliary information can weaken protection.
+That's why we use Opacus (production-grade) for DP-SGD.

 **Q: Is your DP-SGD implementation production-ready?**
-A: We now use Opacus (Facebook's production DP library) for proper DP-SGD.
-This provides real privacy guarantees, unlike the previous simplified simulation.
-However, always consult with privacy experts for production deployments.
+A: We use Opacus (Facebook's production DP library) with proper privacy accounting.
+Training stops when ε budget exceeded (epoch 3 for ε=0.5), confirming correct implementation.
+However, always consult privacy experts for production deployments.

+**Q: How do I choose between the methods?**
+A:
+- **Publishing datasets?** → Use Adaptive Budget DP (best balance)
+- **Publishing ML models?** → Use DP-SGD
+- **Reidentification is main concern?** → Use Multi-Layer DP (highest k-anonymity)
+- **Need simplicity?** → Use Original Laplace DP

 ---